ChrispusGatia/cityeye/content/collections/pediatric_clinic/pediatric-clinic.md

 title: 'Pediatric Clinic'
 author: 14d3b439-c1ca-4786-8ce7-59caffb630ff
 updated_by: 14d3b439-c1ca-4786-8ce7-59caffb630ff
-updated_at: 1718361127
+updated_at: 1718686882
 description: |-
-  City Eye Hospital's paediatric eye care specialists and support staff are committed to enabling you access to world-class eye care for your child, from early childhood all through adolescence and young adulthood.
-This is in our continued quest to Whether you are looking for paediatric eye care for an ongoing condition or a growing concern or want to confirm that your child’s vision development is on track, City Eye Hospital will deliver the care you need in a welcoming environment.
+  City Eye Hospital's pediatric eye care specialists and support staff are committed to enabling you access to world-class eye care for your child, from early childhood all through adolescence and young adulthood.
+This is in our continued quest to Whether you are looking for pediatric eye care for an ongoing condition or a growing concern or want to confirm that your child’s vision development is on track, City Eye Hospital will deliver the care you need in a welcoming environment.
   All this is in our continued quest to ensure eye issues are diagnosed and treated as early as possible.
 City Eye Hospital offers specialist treatment across a wide spectrum of common and complex childhood issues and conditions, including:
 sub_title: Treatments
 services: